guimagalhaes/backdoorGolang/README.md

 ```

 ## Clone the project
-To do the following experiments, clode the project:
+To do the following experiments, clone the project:

 ```
 mkdir $GOPATH/src/github.com/guimagalhaes/